 Mobile network operators will have to build out many thousands of new towers to give us those super-fast mmWave speeds.
 And all the towers, existing and new, need a lot more “backhaul” (their connection to the internet).
 After all, they will need to support many more devices all transferring many times more data.

 All that stuff takes a lot of time.
 It’s a lot of construction work and tearing up streets, and that’s after dealing with local permits, easements, access rights, and so on.

-Realistically, the urban users won’t have reliable 5G coverage until sometime late in 2020, and it will be 2021 before coverage is really good in cities and pretty good in suburban areas.
+Realistically, it will be late 2020 or 2021 before a majority of the people in the U.S. have at least some form of reliable 5G coverage on the carrier of their choice.
 Expect it to take 3 to 4 years before 5G coverage is on par with today’s 4G coverage (and some would say that’s a very optimistic view).

-The dismal selection of 5G phones will rapidly expand in 2020 and 5G will be in most high-end phones in 2021, and even more affordable models by 2022.
+The dismal selection of 5G phones will rapidly expand throughout 2020 and 5G will be in most high-end phones in 2021, and even more affordable models by 2022.

 When will I be able to buy a 5G iPhone?